-For Indian Arrival Day this year the Picassos and I talked about why the Indians cane to Trinidad and what that entailed.
+For Indian Arrival Day this year the Picassos and I talked about why the Indians came to Trinidad and what that entailed.

 Oue art piece focuses on an Indian woman working in the cane fields.
-They had to focus on texture here and of course the challenge was to draw and paint the hunan form.
+They had to focus on texture here and of course the challenge was to draw and paint the human form.

 I think they did a terrific job!

 One of the great things about art is you can literally use anything to get creative!
 Today the Picassos painted an underwater ocean scene.
 But to add another dimension to our art we talked about the Buccoo Reef in Tobago and how much of our coral has been destroyed by a combination of pollution and mistreatment of the reef by tour operators.
 They looked at pictures and we got down to our art for the day.

 I gave them very little direction.
 I simply put out some ocean colours in tempera and oil pastels and we talked for a few minutes about what we might see under the deep blue ocean.
 The only rule was not to paint any fish... we have a special plan for adding fish at the end.